usesieve/usesieve.github.io/docs/docs/ui_guide.md

 ### Submit Request

 Now you are ready to start using Sieve!
 Let's extract specific data points from a PDF document.
-In this example, we will extract data center revenue from Nvidia's 10k report for the fiscal year ending January 26, 2025.
+In this example, we will extract gaming revenue from Nvidia's 10k report for the fiscal year ending January 26, 2025.

 To sumbit this request, we will leave "Document Type" set to `pdf`.